 Heather is a close friend of David Spade and has a "Finch" tattoo on her ankle commemorating his biggest television role.
 Now that's true friendship.

 As mentioned, Heather had an on-and-off-again relationship with Jack Wagner of Melrose Place fame, whom she had met years before doing that show.
 The affair apparently ended in November 2011 when they called off their engagement - but who knows?
 It's Hollywood.

 It is unfair to compare Heather now with how she looked 35 years ago - after all, she was just starting out then and had to blossom into the fine figure of a woman she has become.
 Most agree that Heather remains in marvelous shape and can look great whenever she wants to.
 Make that - she always looks great.
 It's Heather Locklear.

 Ever the music chick, Heather was in Toby Keith's video "Crash Here Tonight."

 Heather worked on two television series at once in the '80s: "Dynasty" and "T.J.
 Hooker."
 She did this for several years.
-That's rare, to have starring roles in two shows at the same time.
+That's rare, to have starring roles in two network shows at the same time.
+Heck, it's hard to get two network shows, let alone at the same time.
 For most people, that's inconceivable, but we're talking about Heather Locklear here.

 Heather starred on "Spin City" with Charlie Sheen, then did a guest shot on his new series "Two and a Half Men."
-Obviously, she makes an impression, and a good one, so she keeps getting called back.
+Obviously, she makes an impression on people like Charlie, and a good one, so she keeps getting called back.